cschreib/picam2fits/README.md

 +--+--+--+--+--+
 ```

-The image is thus shifted by half a pixel in the x and y directions between the two green channels, and thus they provide independent information about the image.
+The image is shifted by half a pixel in the X and Y directions between the two green channels, and thus they provide independent information about the image.
+This is reflected in the WCS coordinate system, which provides the position of each pixel on the detector (in microns, from the bottom-left corner).
 The output images have 1640x1232 pixels per channel, with integer values from 0 to 1023.

 # Install instructions